bjnnetops/microblog/README.md

 # microblog
-microblog site using python and flask
+microblog site using python and flask.
-Built from the tutorial of Miguel Grinberg
-Uses virtualenv and python pip.